Jonathan Cross (academic)

 Jonathan Guy Evrill Cross, FBA (born 4 December 1961), is a British musicologist who specialises in the 20th- and 21st-century music.
 He is an expert on the work of the British composer Harrison Birtwistle and the Russian composer Igor Stravinsky.

-Cross graduated from the University of Bristol with a Bachelor of Arts in musicology and later graduated with a Magister of Arts from the University of Oxford and a Ph.D. from the University of London.
+Cross graduated from the University of Bristol with a Bachelor of Arts in musicology and later graduated with a Magister of Arts from the University of Oxford and a PhD from the University of London.
 After he worked in the University of Sussex and the University of Bristol.
-He joined in Christ Church, Oxford in 2003 and after appointed of a DLitt and the Professor of musicology in the University of Oxford.
+He joined Christ Church, Oxford as in 2003, later being awarded a DLitt.
+He is also Professor of musicology at the University of Oxford.

 Currently Cross is the editor of the journal Music Analysis, associate editor of Grove Music Online and a member of the Advisory Council of the Institute of Musical Research.
 His book The Stravinsky Legacy David H. Smyth called 'an ambitious undertaking'.